-- To locate a reputable credit counseling/debt adjustment service in your area, contact the National Foundation for Credit Counseling at 800-388-2227 or nfcc.org. - Be sure you know your legal rights concerning debt adjustment companies.
+- To locate a reputable credit counseling/debt adjustment service in your area, contact the National Foundation for Credit Counseling.
+You can contact them at 800-388-2227 or nfcc.org. - Be sure you know your legal rights concerning debt adjustment companies.
 Under Georgia's Debt Adjustment Act: - A debt adjuster may not charge you any up-front fees.
-The only amount that they can legally charge is 7.5% of the amount you pay monthly for distribution to your creditors. - All funds received from a debtor, minus authorized fees, must be disbursed to creditors within 30 days. - A separate trust account must be maintained for your funds, along with certain insurance coverage, and audited annually. - Copies of these audits and insurance policies must be filed annually with the Georgia Attorney General's Consumer Protection Division.
+The only amount that they can legally charge is 7.5% of the amount you pay monthly for distribution to your creditors. - All funds received from a debtor, minus authorized fees, must be disbursed to creditors within 30 days. - A separate trust account must be maintained for your funds, along with certain insurance coverage, and audited annually. - Copies of these audits and insurance policies must be filed annually with the Georgia Department of Law's Consumer Protection Division.